fundacionctic/connector-building-blocks/README.md

 There is a `Vagrantfile` in the root of the repository, which serves as the configuration file for Vagrant.
 [Vagrant](https://www.vagrantup.com/) is a tool utilized here to generate reproducible versions of two separate Ubuntu Virtual Machines: one for the provider and another for the consumer.
 This approach guarantees that the examples portray a more realistic scenario where the consumer and provider are deployed on different instances.
 Consequently, this distinction is reflected in the configuration files, providing a more illustrative demonstration rather than relying only on localhost access for all configuration properties.

 After installing Vagrant on your system, simply run `vagrant up` to create both the provider and the consumer.
 The `Vagrantfile` is configured to handle all the necessary provisioning steps, such as installing dependencies and building the connector.
 Once the build process is complete, you can log into the consumer and provider by using `vagrant ssh consumer` or `vagrant ssh provider`.

+The provisioning scripts build the Docker images locally.
+However, there are also two alternative Compose files ending in `-hub-image.yml` that show how to use the public images instead.

 We use Multicast DNS to ensure that `provider.local` resolves to the provider’s IP and that `consumer.local` resolves to the consumers’ IP.
 This forces us to install `avahi-daemon` and `libnss-mdns` in both the consumer and provider, and also to bind the volumes `/var/run/dbus` and `/var/run/avahi-daemon/socket` on all Docker containers.